 3.2.2a How regularly do your Authorities consult the CITES website?

 Please tick boxes to indicate the most frequent usage (decide on an average amongst staff if necessary).
 Target group Daily Weekly Monthly Less frequently Not known

-Staff of Management Authority \square
+Staff of Management Authority \boxtimes

-Staff of Scientific Authority \bowtie
+Staff of Scientific Authority \boxtimes

 Staff of enforcement authorities \boxtimes

 3.2.2b What has been your experience with using the CITES w vebsite?
 Exc ellent

-Goo bd \boxtimes
+Goo d \boxtimes

 Ave rage

-Poor
+Poo r

-Very Poor
+Very / Poor

 No i nformation

-Any further comments on the CITES Website? (e.g. useful aspects, any difficulties encountered, which authorities find which functions/tools most useful, what is missing, etc):
+Any further comments on the CITES Website? which authorities find which functions/tools mos useful tool for implementation of CITES.
+It would older versions of the appendices or resolutions. t useful, d be bet what is mis sing, etc) Species+ i s an